 Exposing your skin to the sun is essential

-There is an appalling attitude emanating from the scientific community exhorting humans to stay away from direct sunlight.
+There is a disconcerting attitude emanating from the scientific community urging humans to stay away from direct sunlight.

 Tan is one of your skin's natural protective functions, in which the production of melanin molecules is increased.